Back to all Blogs / Challenges Tweet |

 Who gets it: TMJ disorder (TMJD) tends to pop up more for women than men but both can develop it.
 Stress and anxiety is very highly correlated with TMJD, as both of those lead to clenching and muscle tightness.
 Also, new research shows that you may be at a higher risk of having TMJD if you have been diagnosed with any of the following: chronic fatigue syndrome, chronic headache, chronic migraines, endometriosis, fibromyalgia, interstitial cystitis, IBS, low back pain, sleep disorders, allergies, depression, or vulvodynia.(1,2)

+Why does it happen: While determining the cause of TMJD can often be complicated (think of factors such as: sudden injury or mechanical, genetics, behavioral, and/or psychological) there are a few that tend to be the most common.
+As mentioned above, stress is a major player here.
+Clenching at night or throughout the day can alter the dynamics of the TMJ leading to dysfunction.
+Poor posture as well as compulsive gum chewing can also adversely affect the TMJ.
 What can you do: The traditional treatment for this is to get a bite guard to wear at night from your dentist or orthodontist.
 The problem there is that you still clench, so the joint itself is preserved, which is stellar, but your symptoms persist, which is not so stellar.
 Also, if you clench during the day, then the guard won't help at all.
 So then, back to the original question, what can you do?
 Luckily, there is acually a lot you can do!
 Interested?
-Look Right...
+Look Right... |

 You don't have to live in constant pain.
 While there are a lot of ways to treat TMJ and its symptoms, unfortunately finding a health care providers positioned to offer those treatments can be a little difficult.
 Seek out professionals that understand the importance of the TMJ and can offer at least a few if not all of the above mentioned treatments.
 If you have any questions or are wondering if your symptoms could be related to your jaw, please do not hesitate to talk to me about it.
 We provide full treatment of the TMJ, with the exception of providing bite guards, here at the Center for Chiropractic and Wellness and would love to help you in any way we can.